domschl/WinSteamOnMac/README.md

 ditto /Volumes/Game\ Porting\ Toolkit-1.0/redist/lib/ `brew86 --prefix game-porting-toolkit`/lib/
 ```

-This copies the required apple libraries into your `wine` installation.
-Note that since beta-4, the libs on the image from Apple are in `redist/lib` (older versions: `lib`)
+This (silently) copies the required apple libraries into your `wine` installation.
+Note that since beta-4, the libs on the image from Apple are in `redist/lib` (older Beta versions: `lib`)

 Now copy the Windows setup of steam (we assume you downloaded into the default ~/Downloads` folder) into your new Windows drive: